sinimimi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #11.
 Counting the number of directories and subdirectories including hidden
 #12.
 Creating a script that displays the 10 newest files in my current directory
 #13.
 Creating a script that takes a list of words and prints only words that appear once
+#14.
+Am displaying lines that have the word root in their files